joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2020-11-12-pm-now-sings-my-soul-psalm.md

   - 'Now Sings My Soul: Psalms'
 draft: true
 ---
-Psalms 35:1-3 (ESV) Contend, O LORD, with those who contend with me;
+Psalms 35:4-6 (ESV) Let them be put to shame and dishonor who seek after my life!
-fight against those who fight against me!
+Let them be turned back and disappointed who devise evil against me!
-2 Take hold of shield and buckler and rise for my help!
-3 Draw the spear and javelin
-against my pursuers!
-Say to my soul,
-“I am your salvation!”
+Let them be like chaff before the wind, with the angel of the LORD driving them away!
+Let their way be dark and slippery, with the angel of the LORD pursuing them!
 <pre>
 <div style="font-variant: small-caps;">
 Lord